 You see, the English language has a wide range of slang that has evolved over the centuries from abbreviations, historical happenings, and random comparisons.
 These English slang words have made every language have its unique fascinations that are understood only by native speakers.
 Fortunately, these English Slang words are easy to learn.
 So, sit back and enjoy the ride!

 But wait… before you tighten your seat belts, there is a catch.

 Where It Gets Twisted: American And British Slang Words

 As if that is not enough, there are more variations as you move through different countries.
-One of the most popular variations is the Australian slang, which are unique and creative.
-The Australian slang is widely different from the American and British slang, but we will get to that later.
+One of the most popular variations is Australian slang, which is unique and creative.
+Australian slang is widely different from American and British slang, but we will get to that later.

 Now that we’ve clarified the differences, you can now fasten your seatbelts and enjoy the ride of English slang words and phrases.